alee724/Scheduler/README.md

 ISSUES:

-- realized that the sheet doesn't update when there are updates made to the set of services that a customer wants
+NOTES:
-- change the columns such that the place holders are not all 0s but scale with "distance" from the item index
+- maybe change the columns such that the place holders are not all 0s but scale with "distance" from the item index